-We then released our second provisional decision on 5 April 2002 and asked for and received submissions from both Zespri and on that decision.
+We then released our second provisional decision on 18 April 2002 and asked for and received submissions from both Zespri and on that decision.

-At the end of March 2002 ́Terry Richards retired as the New Zealand Kiwifruit Growers Incorporated representative on the Board.
-Ruth Lee replaced him, but as Ruth Lee has had no involvement with this complaint and was not present at the hearings, she has not participated in the Board's decision.
+At the end of March 2002 Terry Richards retired as the New Zealand Kiwifruit Growers Incorporated representative on the Board.
+He was replaced by Ruth Lee, but as Ruth Lee has had no involvement with this complaint and was not present at the hearings, she has not participated in the Board's decision.